supernaiter/applewatch_stream/README.md

 1. Pair your iPhone with your apple watch then connect your iphone to your macbook via cable
 2. Follow the steps in the video titled "change_host_ios.mp4" to update the value of the "host" variable in 'InterfaceController.swift' file
 3. Follow the steps in the video titled "ios_app.mp4" to see how to run the app.
 You will only need to do this once to install the app on your apple watch.
-After it is successfully installed just tap on the app to run it.
+After it is successfully installed just tap on the app to run it( Make sure your laptop/pc and the apple watch are connected to the same network).
 4. Everytime you connect to a different WIFI/Data network, you need to repeat step 2.

 ## Updating motion data capture frequency